-The General Grant Tank on display at Army Museum of SA, is almost certainly one of 1900 transferred to the Australian Army from the USA during WWII.
+The somewhat out of place white General Grant Tank on display at the Museum, is almost certainly one of 1900 transferred to the Australian Army from the USA during WW2.

-The Department of Defence Publication “Fire Across the Desert” details the use of the General Grant Tank as a safe haven for the pilots of the Malkara Rocket Firing Trials to protect them from mishap.
+The Department of Defence Publication “Fire Across the Desert” details the use of the tank as a safe haven for the pilots of the Malkara Rocket Firing Trials to protect them from mishap.

-Trials on 6 December 1954 prepared to fire 6 rockets at a target some 2km away.
+Trials on 6 December 1954 prepared to fire six rockets at a target some 2km away.
 The first round went high over the top of the 5m high target.
-The wind dropped and the second round streaked towards the target, rising above the target, but the pilot quickly brought it back on course and it hit barely 1m from the centre of the target, leaving the control wire trailing through a ragged hole.
+The wind dropped and the second round streaked towards the target, rising above it, but the pilot quickly brought it back on course and it hit barely a metre from the centre of the target, leaving the control wire trailing through a ragged hole.